He Traded Single Life To Be Foster 'Pop' To More Than 50 Kids

 At one point, Bryant said he had nine kids living with him so he moved to a bigger place.

-The kids who've moved out of Bryant's still have their keys to his place, he said.
+The kids who've moved out of Bryant's place still have their keys to his place, he said.
 The kids he has fostered often return on Sundays for a meal together that Bryant cooks.

 Bryant told Vassell, "Whatever you've learned from me I want you to teach it to someone else.
 Because that's what's important to me."

 Bryant wants to simply be remembered that he was "Pop" to his kids, he said.
 "That says it all to me.
-That I can be somebody's pop without being biologically connected to them."
+That I can be somebody's Pop without being biologically connected to them."

 "Well, you know you're mine," Vassell told Bryant.